-- Unless required by IFRS for SMEs or if following IAS 39 Financial Instruments: Recognition and Measurement and that standard's requirements change, changes in accounting policy should be accounted for retrospectively to the earliest date for which it is practicable, as if the new accounting policy had always been applied. - Disclosure requirements include: - The nature of the change in policy - For the current and prior period the amount of adjustment for each financial statement line affected - For prior periods not presented the effect of the adjustment - When making a voluntary change in policy the reasons why applying the new accounting policy provides reliable and more relevant information.
+- Unless required by IFRS for SMEs or if following IAS 39 Financial Instruments: Recognition and Measurement and that standard's requirements change, changes in accounting policy should be accounted for retrospectively to the earliest date for which it is practicable, as if the new accounting policy had always been applied. - Exception: A change from the cost model to the revaluation model for a class of property, plant and equipment is treated as a revaluation and accounted for prospectively. - Disclosure requirements include: - The nature of the change in policy - For the current and prior period the amount of adjustment for each financial statement line affected - For prior periods not presented the effect of the adjustment - When making a voluntary change in policy the reasons why applying the new accounting policy provides reliable and more relevant information.